gregtuc/you-sense/README.md

 4. Unzip the file and click and drag the `you-sense-main` folder onto the extensions page
 5. Make sure the extension is turned on

 _Remember: The comment section is an incredibly polarizing place where those with hardline views tend to speak up.
 Anything above a score of 50 is considered positive, and anything below 50 is negative.
-Score is simply provided for additional detail._
+Score/100 is simply provided to give you additional detail._

 ## How it works
 * This extension uses [TensorFlow.js](https://github.com/tensorflow/tfjs-examples/tree/master/sentiment) to run comments through a pre-trained convolutional neural net [(CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) to detect sentiment scores - all inside of your own browser!